 The aims of MUC are:

 MUC welcomes all standard of players (18 or over) and is open and democratic.
-To be considered a member the individual must have attended at least three meetings.
+To be considered a performance member the individual must have attended at least three sessions.

 Membership will cease automatically after a three-month absence from club meetings.
 A person may join thereafter under the same conditions.